equinor/radix-public-site/public-site/docs/src/features/index.md

 This driver allows Kubernetes to access Azure Storage - Blobs.

 [Guide](../guides/volume-mounts) - [Radix config reference](../references/reference-radix-config/#volumemounts)
-## Azure Keyvault integration
+## Azure Key Vault integration
-Azure Key vault secrets, keys and certificates can be used in Radix as secrets.
+Azure Key Vault secrets, keys and certificates can be used in Radix as secrets.
 Once configured, they are available in replicas of Radix application as environment variables and files.

 [Guide](../guides/azure-key-vaults/) -
 [Radix config reference](../references/reference-radix-config/#azurekeyvault)

-Keyvault secret, keys and certificates are listed as variables in web console, including version information.
+Key Vault secret, keys and certificates are listed as variables in web console, including version information.

 [Guide](../guides/azure-key-vaults/#azure-key-vault-secret-certificate-and-key-versions)